Police arrests nine for disrupting registration exercise - Adomonline.com

 The Accra Regional Police Command has arrested two persons who disrupted the registration exercise.

-Seven of their accomplices who tried freeing them whilst police was sending them to the police station have also been arrested.
+Seven of their accomplices who tried freeing them while police was sending them to the police station have also been arrested.

 DSP Effia Tenge, Head of the Public Affairs Unit of the Command told GNA.

-She explained that whilst the registration was on-going at the E.P Church registration Centre, Accra New Town, two young men, whose names were not readily available, after a fight were found wielding machetes at the Centre.
+She explained that while the registration was on-going at the E.P.
+Church registration Centre, Accra New Town, two young men, whose names were not readily available were found wielding machetes at the Centre.

 All the suspects have been charged and will appear before court on Monday, July 13, 2020.